Back to Blog

 • Wiki: SOPs move into Google Docs or Notion, but the work still lives across multiple tools.

-• Workflow: SOPs become buttons and statuses inside systems like monday.com.
-The system starts guiding the work.
+• Workflow: SOPs become buttons and statuses inside systems like Monday.com.

-• Orchestration: Your PMS, communication tools, and vendors sync under one operational layer - your team finally works from one command center.
+• Orchestration: Your PMS, communication tools, and vendors sync under one operational layer.

 What We Learned